 1. Decide what you will call your business.

 Choose a business name that will be memorable and make you stand out from other businesses.
 You also need to make sure there are no other businesses that are already using the name you pick.
 For example, let’s say Judith Marcos is starting a business making charm bracelets, and she wants to call her company “Charmed by Judith.”
-She can use CorpNet’s free name search tool and free trademark search tool to make sure her name isn’t already taken.
+She can use CorpNet’s free name search tool to make sure her name isn’t already taken.

 2. Register your business as required in your state and local area.